curtiscde/flashing-page-title-notification/README.md

 ## Develop

-Manual build of `/src/pageTitleNotification.js` to `/dist`:
+Manual build to `/dist`:

 ```
-gulp build-js
+gulp build
 ```

-Changes can be tested at `/demo`
+Changes can be tested at `/dist/demo`